 The grade of W carries no grade value.
-Students desiring to withdraw from a course must make their intention known to the Perkins registrar before the last day for withdrawing as indicated in the Perkins Academic Calendar.
+Students desiring to withdraw from a course must make their intention known to the Perkins director of academic services before the last day for withdrawing as indicated in the Perkins Academic Calendar.
 Any request for an exception to this rule must be addressed, with supporting evidence, to the associate dean for academic affairs.